aaronraimist/matrix-user-documentation/index.rst

    Glossary

 Matrix User Documentation is a *community* run project that hopes to document `Matrix <https://matrix.org/>`_ from a user's perspective.
-This is not official documentation from the matrix.org core team.
+This is not official documentation from the Matrix core team.

 Let's dive in